darkcircle/owncloud-translation-deployer/README.md

 owncloud-translation-deployer
 =============================
-This is ownCloud translation deployer for who wants to apply translation immediately.
+This is ownCloud translation deployer for who wants to apply translation immediately to the ownCloud.
 This script only be able to run onto Unix like operating system.
 I will not support Windows server, but you can freely fork this source. ownCloud translation workflow is controlled by Transifex translation deploy robot. but There is no script make be able to apply user translated translation immediately, so I write totally simple-_-code to convert po file to the php script that has translation string array. ough.. anyway, enjoy use it ;) and tell me if you think that it is suckx :-P lol

 DISCLAIMER